+In D.3.29 (Segmented rectangular frame packing arrangement SEI message semantics), replace the following:

+Each component plane of the decoded frames contains a rectangular region frame packing arrangement of corresponding planes of two constituent frames as illustrated in Figure D.10.

+with the following:

+Each colour component plane of the output cropped decoded picture contains a rectangular region frame packing arrangement of corresponding planes of two constituent frames as illustrated in Figure D.10.

 In D.3.30 (Temporal motion-constrained tile sets SEI message semantics), replace the following paragraph:

 The temporal motion-constrained tile sets SEI message indicates that the inter prediction process is constrained such that no sample value outside each identified tile set, and no sample value at a fractional sample position that is derived using one or more sample values outside the identified tile set, is used for inter prediction of any sample within the identified tile set.